missionpinball/mpf-docs/install/windows.rst

    pip install kivy.deps.gstreamer --extra-index-url https://mpf.kantert.net/simple/

 Just copy-and-paste that entire line into the command line and press enter.
-It will download the codec pack which is about 90 MB and install them.
+It will download the codec pack which is 93mb and install it.

+The URL is from one of the MPF developers (Jan Kantert, thanks!), who is hosting this file for us.

 5. Test your installation
 -------------------------